Call Us

 Enjoy self-care and relaxation

 Take the time to really look after yourself.
-Do things that you enjoy, which may be watching a movie, listening to a podcast, reading a book, writing in your journal or watching your favourite TV show.
-Try to stick to your usual self-care routine, so make sure that you get showered, get dressed, and clean your teeth.
+Do things you enjoy, which may be watching a movie, listening to a podcast, reading a book, writing in your journal or watching your favourite TV show.
+Try to stick to your usual self-care routine, so make sure that you shower, get dressed and clean your teeth every day.
 This can really help you to get in a good mind-set for the day.

 And why not spend time on new or old hobbies?
-Try an activity that you can become really absorbed in, whether that is painting and drawing, playing a musical instrument or crafting.
-Focusing your attention on something that you enjoy can help to boost your mood and distract you from any anxious thoughts.
+Try an activity that you can become really absorbed in, whether that's painting and drawing, playing a musical instrument or crafting.
+Focusing your attention on something you enjoy can help to boost your mood and distract you from any anxious thoughts.

 Schedule in moderate exercise